jstiin/simplehook/README.md

 If you are unsure whether you're using the correct version, always refer to:
 👉 **[Official Repository](https://github.com/jstiin/simplehook-discord)**

-Using unofficial or outdated copies may result in missing features, bugs, or security issues not present in the official version.
+Using unofficial or outdated copies may result in missing features, bugs, or security issues not present in the official version.<br>

+**DO NOT** download any **.zip** files from unofficial sources!

+This library is officially published on [PyPi](https://pypi.org/project/your-library-name/) — installing via PyPi is the **preferred and safest way** to acquire it.

 # SimpleHook